demisto/content/Packs/QRadar/Integrations/QRadar_v3/README.md

 ### API Call Metrics

-This feature provides support for tracking the QRadar API calls.
+This feature collects metadata on QRadar API calls and their success status.

-Please note that this feature does not include metrics for long-running commands such as `fetch incidents`.
+API Call metrics are not available for long-running commands such as `fetch incidents`.

-To view the API Call Metrics, navigate to the **Dashboard & Reports** section in the side-bar and than to the **API Execution Metrics** dashboard.
+API Metrics are shown in the built-in **API Execution Metrics** dashboard, and are available to use in custom widgets.

 ## Commands